On the effective generation of direct images of pluricanonical bundles in mixed characteristic: Abstract

 \section{Abstract}

 We present an effective global generation result for direct images of pluricanonical bundles in mixed characteristic.
 This is a mixed characteristic analog of Ejiri's theorem \cite{Ejir24} in positive characteristic and the theorem of Popa and Schnell \cite{PoSc14} regarding their Fujita-type conjecture in characteristic zero.
 As an application, we establish a weak positivity statement for the relative canonical sheaf of a smooth morphism in mixed characteristic.
-Using this weak positivity result, we prove that images of Fano schemes under smooth morphisms are again Fano in mixed characteristic.